 Should you need them, birth centers have IVs available, as well as oxygen, emergency medications, and other items you might not have at a home birth (source).

-If you carry certain risk factors, you’ll likely be unable to use a birth center.
-Some of the risk factors that would make it a no-go include:
+Under certain conditions, you’ll likely be unable to use a birth center.
+Some of the factors that would make it a no-go include:

 - Advanced maternal age — usually 35 or older.